 - How IT systems are setup and integrated to support the required information flows throughout the process.

-We will address these items in the coming chapters.
-In the meantime, I strongly suggest reading this guide to help you think through your needs, criteria, and prioritizations to direct you towards the right type of solution.
+I strongly recommend downloading the guide below that will help you think through your needs, criteria, and prioritizations to direct you towards the right type of solution.

 Talk to us about Product Configuration!

 Over the past decades, we have focused 100% on helping businesses worldwide improve their product configuration and configurability.

 We are always interested to hear your story and discuss how you can improve from where you are, let us be your sounding board and reach out to me today.